andresfredes/andresfredes.github.io/_drafts/post-ideas.markdown

 The problems with the internet
 - data incentives
 - how to make this positive / exciting to read about?

+LLamas everywhere
+- Ollama model on laptop
+- 'Mods' for AI on CLI
+- Alpaca for AI GUI
+- VS Code?

 ## Silliness